-1 Insurance R einsurance Total Year ended December 31, 2012 \$ 122,209 \$ 122,631 \$ 244,840 Year ended December 31, 2011 103,014 154,447 257,461 Year ended December 31, 2010 118,336 194,719 313,055
+] Insurance Re einsurance Total Year ended December 31, 2013 \$ 50,355 \$ 169,081 \$ 219,436 Year ended December 31, 2012 122,209 122,631 244,840 Year ended December 31, 2011 103,014 154,447 257,461

-Overall, the majority of the net favorable prior year reserve development related to short-tail lines of business, with our professional lines business also contributing notably.
+Overall, the majority of the net favorable prior year reserve development related to short-tail lines of business.
+Net favorable prior year reserve development for liability reinsurance also contributed significantly in 2013 with professional lines contributing notably in 2012 and 2011.
+Favorable development in 2013 was partially offset by adverse development in the insurance professional lines.

 The underlying exposures in our property, marine and aviation reserving classes within our insurance segment and the property reserving class within our reinsurance segment largely relate to short-tail business.
-Development from these classes contributed \$186 million, \$178 million and \$181 million of the total net favorable prior year reserve development in 2012, 2011 and 2010, respectively, and primarily reflected the recognition of better than expected loss emergence.
+Development from these classes contributed \$162 million, \$186 million and \$178 million of the total net favorable prior year reserve development in 2013, 2012 and 2011, respectively, and primarily reflected the recognition of better than expected loss emergence.